clirdlf/ndsa.org/conference/digital-preservation-virtual-2023.md

 - Sven Schlarb will offer a new presentation on **The eArchiving Initiative**
   - The E-ARK Consortium has been active for over ten years.
 This paper will present an overview of the eArchiving Procurement awarded to the Consortium by the European Commission as part of its Digital Europe Programme.
 The aims, goals, consortium, structure and main features of the eArchiving Initiative will be delineated.

-Look for additional program details (including final schedules, poster session information, and more!) as we head into the new year.

 <!--**All sessions will occur on Thursday, February 23, 2023**
 -->